enzk0/obsidian-notes/OJT_Practicum/April/September 1, 2025.md

         4. Notes:
             1. The development directory is ignored by git.
 It is mounted and available inside the container.
 Create all your benches (installations of bench, the tool that manages frappe) inside this directory.
             2. Node v14 and v10 are installed.
 Check with nvm ls.
 Node v14 is used by default.

+#### Setup first bench
+Run the following commands in the terminal inside the container.
+You might need to create a new terminal in VSCode.
+- NOTE: Prior to doing the following, make sure the user is **frappe**.

+bench init --skip-redis-config-generation --frappe-branch version-15 frappe-bench cd frappe-bench

+1. 1.
+We need to tell bench to use the right containers instead of localhost.
+Run the following commands inside the container:

+bench set-config -g db_host mariadb bench set-config -g redis_cache redis://redis-cache:6379 bench set-config -g redis_queue redis://redis-queue:6379
+bench set-config -g redis_socketio redis://redis-queue:6379

+1. 1.
+For any reason the above commands **FAILS**, set the values in sites/common_site_config.json manually.

+{
+  "db_host": "mariadb",
+  "redis_cache": "redis://redis-cache:6379",
+  "redis_queue": "redis://redis-queue:6379",
+  "redis_socketio": "redis://redis-queue:6379"
+}